xdev-software/testcontainers-selenium/README.md

 * Improve creation of video filenames
 * Removed hard dependency on Selenium-Java.<br/>Only required when using ``CapabilitiesBrowserWebDriverContainer``
 * Everything can be ``@Override``n if required
-* Caches automatic Selenium version detection via classpath
+* Caches "Selenium version detection via classpath" so that it's not invoked everytime you build a new container

 ## Installation
 [Installation guide for the latest release](https://github.com/xdev-software/testcontainers-java-selenium/releases/latest#Installation)